A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Contribution to diffuse neutrinos and KM3-230213A event

-The 220 PeV neutrino detected by KM3NeT (KM3-230213A) poses a challenge for standard astrophysical source models in explaining particle acceleration to such energies without violating existing observational constraints \citep{KM3NeT:2025npi}.
-We propose that our SBO-like LL GRB framework naturally resolves this tension.
-Since the absence of multi-messenger signals suggests an intrinsically faint or cosmologically distant source, this event is likely a UHE neutrino produced in the afterglow phase while the prompt emission remains below detection thresholds.
+The detection of this 220 PeV event by KM3NeT poses a challenge for standard astrophysical source models, which struggle to explain the production of such a high-energy neutrino without companion observations \citep{KM3NeT:2025npi,KM3NeT:2025ccp,KM3NeT:2025lly,vx8j-pxy6}.
+Our framework naturally accommodates this event, as neutrinos can be produced during the afterglow phase while the prompt signal remains below detection thresholds, consistent with sources that are either intrinsically faint or cosmologically distant.

-To test this hypothesis, we adopt the posterior median parameters of GRB 100316D (from Table \ref{tab:afterglow_bfp}).
-Assuming a prompt duration of 1 ks and a jet onset at $T_0 - 3$ ks, we derive constraints on the distance and luminosity of the hypothetical LL~GRB.
-We find that this SBO-like scenario is consistent with \fermilat{} observations (see Fig.~\ref{fig:km3_fit}), with posterior medians of redshift $z \sim 0.18$ and isotropic luminosity $L_{\gamma,\rm iso}\sim10^{47.1}\rm~{erg~s^{-1}}$ (see Fig. \ref{fig:prompt_contour} in Append. \ref{append:contours}).
+Since KM3-230213A lacks an electromagnetic counterpart, we do not expect to constrain the physical parameter space.
+Instead, we assume that the neutrino originates from the afterglow emission and adopt the representative physical parameters of GRB 100316D (from Table \ref{tab:afterglow_bfp}).
+Its afterglow neutrino fluence is significantly higher than that of GRB 060218, making it a more efficient producer of UHE neutrinos.
+We assume a prompt duration of 1 ks and a jet onset at $T_0 - 3$ ks.
+By fixing these physical properties and having only the distance and luminosity free, we use the observed \textit{Fermi}-LAT upper limits to constrain the allowed region where the SBO-like LL GRB assumption satisfies both the UHE neutrino detection and the multi-wavelength non-detection.
+The resulting region and the representing predictions of $\gamma$-ray flux along the boundary are illustrated in Fig. \ref{fig:km3_fit}, with the corresponding parameter space detailed in Appendix \ref{append:contours}.

-While the absence of photon signals and low-energy neutrinos is expected for such faint sources, the lack of signal compatible with a point-like source hypothesis \citep{KM3NeT:2025lly} can be a consequence of the low expected event rate from a potential SBO-like LL~GRB.
-In our framework, the KM3-230213A event represents a rare, stochastic detection.
+Thus, the KM3-230213A event could represent a rare, stochastic detection from a faint population of SBO-like LL~GRB.
 Despite the larger effective area of IceCube, the low flux produced during the afterglow phase ensures that a single detection in KM3NeT remains statistically compatible with null results elsewhere.
+While the contribution of off-axis events to the diffuse neutrino flux remains beyond the scope of this work, a comprehensive follow-up study would serve as a valuable future extension.